jordan-schnur/jordan-schnur.github.io/public/blogs/building-portfolio-with-ai.md

 Did AI write most of this site?
 Yeah.
 Did it make me lazier?
 No—it made me more deliberate.
 I still chose the direction, the tradeoffs, and the feel.
 AI just removed the friction between idea and result.

-If you want to talk AI pairing, scalable systems, or modern web stacks, I’m around on [LinkedIn](https://linkedin.com/in/jordan-schnur).
+If you want to talk AI pairing, scalable systems, or modern web stacks, I'm around on <a href="https://linkedin.com/in/jordan-schnur" target="_blank" rel="noopener noreferrer">LinkedIn</a>.